 For children and teens, summertime is associated with freedom from school and positive emotions.
 However, summer can also be a time when certain mental health issues need to be tended to even more than usual.
 The potential unstructured nature of the summer can feed in to any underlying anxiety and depression present in kids.

-These resources will help you identify mental health services in our area.
+The Mental / Emotional Health section of the Summer Resource Guide will help you identify mental health services in our area.
 The tips will give you ideas to help your kids get outside and enjoy the summer.
 Remember to try to limit the amount of time your kids are online, watching TV, or playing video games.
 Be sure they’re active, getting plenty of sleep and exercising.

 Summer is a critical time for maintaining and boosting the academic and physical well-being of children.
 During the summer, children are at a greater risk of both weight gain and hunger.
 Summer meal programs provide free summer meals for kids and serve as an important source of nutritious food for out-of-school children and youth.
 Free, nutritious meals also serve as an incentive for children to participate in summer enrichment programs, which means children are not only well-fed, but in a safe environment engaged in academic and recreational activities.